 Sounds obvious, but make sure your garden is secure.
 A rogue firework whilst your dog is outside can mean they jump a fence, get stuck, or injure themselves.
 If there's any concern, put your dog on a lead or longline when outside.

 Pull the blinds, draw the curtains, block off the outside world.
 It's absolutely ok to shut out the big noisy flashy scary world so you can comfort and reassure your dog.
-This year I have made some sound proofing cushions that I'll hang like a curtain in the front windows.
+Last year I made some sound proofing cushions that I hung like a curtain in the front windows and they were an incredible success.
 Be creative, use pillows, cushions, blankets, egg boxes etc. to fill a draughty or noisy space.